f5vmr/svxlink_raspberry/README.md

 A copy of the design can be found on g4nab.co.uk.

 Start with a download of Raspberry OS Lite from RaspberryPi.org.
 Then use a 16 GB MicroSD Card and transfer the image to the card by one of the proprietary image writers.
 Prior to removing the card from the writing PC, add a blank file to the boot sector called 'ssh' without a file type.
 Also add a wpa_supplicant.conf file with the necessary WiFi details if the device is not to be connected on an ethernet network.
+For a good wpa_supplicant builder go to this link https://www.pistar.uk/wifi_builder.php courtesy of the author MW0MWW.

 Once complete, eject the card and install it in the raspberry pi and power it up.

-Prior to running the install script accompanying this file, run the audio_update script, to ensure the USB Sound card you are to use is set to be the first device.
+Enter the user as 'pi' and password 'raspberry' in lower case.

+The first step will be the following command: sudo apt install -y git

+Now the following command: sudo git clone https://github.com/f5vmr/svxlink_raspberry.git - It is not apparent on this line but there is a _ between svxlink and raspberry.

+Once this is installed type the following command: sudo chmod +x svxlink_raspberry/*.sh

+Now enter sudo bash svxlink_raspberry/audio_update.sh and enter followed by: sudo bash svxlink_raspberry/install.sh and enter.

+The script will now update the software.
+You will be required to add the callsign of the node prior to the compilation of the software so watch for the prompt.

 Everything introduced here is from the original presentation by Tobias SM0SVX, modified slightly with some additional modules from DL1HRC.